galasa-dev/galasa.dev/src/markdown-pages/docs/running-simbank-tests.md

 All of these example tests become available when you set up a Galasa example project within Eclipse.

-If you are using the Galasa plug-in from the external update site and are using Maven to build your project, follow the instructions in the [_Creating an example Galasa project using Maven_](#headmaven) section.
+If you are using the Galasa plug-in from the external update site and are using Maven, follow the instructions in the [_Creating an example Galasa project using Maven_](#headmaven) section.

-If you are using the Galasa plug-in from the external update site and are using Gradle to build your project, follow the instructions in the [_Creating an example Galasa project using Gradle_](#headonlinegradle) section.
+If you are using the Galasa plug-in from the external update site and are using Gradle, follow the instructions in the [_Creating an example Galasa project using Gradle_](#headonlinegradle) section.

 If you are using the Galasa zipped distribution you must use Gradle to build your project, so follow the instructions in the [_Creating an example Galasa project using Gradle (zipped distribution)_](#headgradle) section.